kattlaw/kattlaw/README.md

 #### I design and code applications.
 My goal is to ensure my projects appeal to all aspects of UX/UI for clients.

-#### I have a passion for front-end development, but I also have experience in back-end programming as well.
+#### I have a passion for front-end development, but I also have exposure to back-end programming as well.

 #### I specialize in React, Javascript, and CSS to build applications that are tailored towards practical uses in the real world.